fourscoreandmore/fourscoreandmore.org/working-in-harmony/index.md

 Welcome!

-The 'Working in Harmony' app is coming soon to Four Score and More.
+The 'Working in Harmony' offers automatic feedback on Roman numeral analysis -- a kind of analytical 'spell-checker'.
+It's not here to 'give out the answers', but simply to help out by catching typo-style errors.
+If you appreciate having a spell checker for your text documents, and would like something similar for your Roman numeral analysis, then you came to the right place!

-This app will offer automatic feedback on any Roman numeral analysis you upload, and for absolutely any music you have available in a suitable format.
+Our aim is to support absolutely any music you have available in a suitable format.
+In this initial 'alpha' release, we are trialing this app with songs in the lieder corpus only.

 ## You are here